hamdouni/watcher/README.md

-Watcher is a **Go live reload** program for **Linux**.
+Watcher is a **Go live reload or retest** program for **Linux**.

 Watcher monitors the files in a directory and all its subfolders.
-If a write or delete event occurs on any file, the Go program is reloaded.
+If a write or delete event occurs on any file, the Go program or the tests are reloaded.

 Watcher ignores any pattern in the **.gitignore** and the **.watcherignore** files.